‘Thrown under the bus’: Some Afghans view U.S.-Taliban peace deal with mix of disbelief and anger

 More than 18 years later, Shogofa Danish is one of many Afghan women who say they have seen the benefits of the freedoms brought with the U.S. invasion of Afghanistan.
 But the peace deal signed in Doha filled her with dread.

-“This is my dream job,” she said, speaking from the slick studios of Tolo broadcasting in Kabul where she presents the news in Dari.
+“This is my dream job,” she said, speaking from the slick studios of Tolo broadcasting in Kabul, where she presents the news in Dari.
 “I don’t want to go back.
 I want this life.”

-Danish said she fears the deal signed by the U.S. and the Taliban will bring the extremists back to power and allow them to curtail her freedom.
+Danish said she fears that the deal signed by the United States and the Taliban will bring the extremists back to power and allow them to curtail her freedom.

 Even without the Taliban in a position of formal power, Danish’s work is dangerous.
 Her employer has been attacked and repeatedly threatened by the militants.
 A maze of blast walls and checkpoints surround the modern office buildings where she works.